North Birmingham Environmental Collaboration Project

 - General Notice Letters Sent to Potentially Responsible Parties (PRPs)

-- Access Authorization Form for 35th Avenue Superfund Site
+- Access Authorization Form for 35th Avenue Superfund Site for EPA Staff

 - Resident Letter and FAQs - 35th Avenue Superfund Site - Fund Lead Sampling and Cleanup Activities